Good Etiquette Guide for the Surviving Family – Day of Visitation or Funeral

-- Expect many questions regarding the circumstances of your loved one’s passing, especially if it was sudden, unexpected, or involved an accident.
+- Expect many questions regarding the circumstances of your loved one’s passing, especially if it was sudden, unexpected, or involved in an accident.

-- Prepare a brief response and remember that you aren’t obligated to tell the entire story.
+- Prepare a brief response, and remember that you aren’t obligated to tell the entire story.
 Most people simply want to give you an opportunity to talk, although there are others whose morbid curiosity won’t be satisfied without hearing every detail.
 Including the cause of death in the obituary, if appropriate, can alleviate some of these questions.

 - Above all, if it is possible, be gracious to all who express sympathy, regardless of how inconsiderate or unfeeling their remarks might appear.
 They will someday be in your place and understand what is and isn’t inappropriate.

-Expect to be inundated with gifts of food: casseroles, pizzas, rolls, desserts, salads, frozen meals.
+Expect to be inundated with gifts of food: casseroles, pizzas, rolls, desserts, salads, and frozen meals.
 You may find that your fridge is suddenly too small to hold it all.